Big Cats

 The Melbourne Herald Sun was keen to run our story, but the photo did not come out clearly enough for newsprint.
 The movie Alien Big Cats by Paw Productions was screened on SBS in Australia in April 1999.
 Our photo was included, with appropriate credits.
 The movie was nominated for “Best Music for a Documentary” at the 1998 Australian Guild of Screen Composers Screen Music Awards Nominations.
 It was shown at the Melbourne International Film Festival and the Sydney Film Festival in 1998.
 The movie was available at the time from the international agents: Ray Atkinson Multi Media Marketing Ltd.

 On 21 April 2010, I was advised by Rebecca Lang (in a comment below) that a book on Australian Big Cats has been published.
-I am not endorsing this book, but feel free to check it out at Australian Big Cats.
+I am not endorsing this book, but feel free to check it out on Amazon: Australian Big Cats.

 Who ya gonna call?